tlswg/tls13-spec/draft-ietf-tls-tls13.md

 a new construction.
 The exporter interface remains the same.
 If context is provided, the value is computed as:

-    HKDF-Expand-Label(Secret, label, context_value, key_length)
+    HKDF-Expand-Label(Secret, label, Hash(context_value), key_length)

 Where Secret is either the early_exporter_secret or the exporter_secret.
 Implementations MUST use the exporter_secret unless explicitly specified by the application.
 When adding TLS 1.3 to TLS 1.2 stacks, the exporter_secret MUST be for the existing exporter interface.

-If no context is provided, the value is computed as:
+If no context is provided, the value is computed as above but with a zero-length context_value.

-    HKDF-Expand-Label(Secret, label, "", key_length)

 Note that providing no context computes the same value as providing an empty context.
 As of this document's publication, no allocated exporter label is used with both modes.
 Future specifications MUST NOT provide an empty context and no context with the same label and SHOULD provide a context, possibly empty, in all exporter computations.

 #  Compliance Requirements